Skip to Content

 Temporary TCP port listener 🛠️ Operational helper

-Opens a firewall rule, listens on a port for connections, then cleans up the rule on exit.
-Useful for quickly verifying network connectivity from another host.
+Opens a firewall rule, listens on a port, then cleans the rule up on exit - handy for verifying connectivity from another host.

 PowerShell